cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

  - Booking from New York to Los Angeles
  - Booking from Auckland to Apia, crossing the date line.
  - Booking from Apia to Auckland, crossing the date line in the opposite direction.

+# Fri 21 Jun 2024
+Got the playground personal trainer booking experience done.
+It proves that the endpoints support this journey type.
+Interestingly, when I make a few bookings with the same PT, subsequent availability checks fail when applying resources to bookings, saying "unable to find resource for booking".
+That is tomorrow's problem.
+But just goes to show that the playground, where I can run thru scenarios in an accelerated way, is a useful way to drive the app.